Winter Fun in LaPorte County

 Whether you’re an antique lover, bargain hunter, art enthusiast, or history buff, here are some don’t-miss stops.

-Lighthouse Place Premium Outlets, Michigan City – Get a jump on your Christmas shopping and treat yourself, too, at this top-notch mall with nearly 100 stores.
+Lighthouse Place Premium Outlets, Michigan City – Treat yourself at this top-notch mall with nearly 100 stores.
 Shoppers find top name-brand merchandise, including designer clothing, shoes, baby clothes, housewares, books gifts, shoes, and so much more at savings of up to 60 percent.
 Banana Republic, Ann Taylor, Michael Kors, The North Face, Brooks Brothers, Carters, and Coach are just a few.

 Coachman Antique Mall, LaPorte – In a community long reputed to be a great stop for vintage treasures, this 23,000-square-foot store is known as one of Indiana’s oldest and largest antique malls.
 You’ll find a bit of everything, with an exceptionally outstanding furniture selection featuring everything from Victorian to mid-century to a bit of modern.

-Antique Market, Michigan City – Voted the No. 1 Antique Shop in two area newspapers, this extravaganza of vintage finds features more than 140 vendors in a mall setting.
+Antique Market, Michigan City – This extravaganza of vintage finds features more than 140 vendors in a mall setting.
 Furniture, clothing, glassware, china and so much more fill the store.

 Lubeznik Center for the Arts, Michigan City – Near the Lake Michigan waterfront, the Lubeznik features a high-quality, changing exhibition of creations from regional and nationally recognized artists, displayed in four airy, gleaming galleries.
 Take a walk outside, too, to view outdoor artworks that reflect the natural beauty of its setting.